The Lingering Threat: Long-Term Effects of Water Damage Odor on Health

 • Dehumidification: Use a dehumidifier to control humidity levels.
 Mold thrives in damp environments, so maintaining a healthy humidity level (ideally between 30% and 50%) can help inhibit its growth.

 • Professional Remediation: For extensive water damage or persistent odor, consider seeking professional remediation services.
-Professionals (like PUDDLES Restoration Services of Ocala & The Villages) can identify the source of the odor, assess the extent of mold growth (if present), and implement safe and effective remediation measures.
+Professionals (like PUDDLES Restoration Services of Gainesville) can identify the source of the odor, assess the extent of mold growth (if present), and implement safe and effective remediation measures.
 This may involve techniques like containment, mold removal, and proper cleaning and sanitation.

 • Air Quality Testing: After remediation, consider air quality testing to ensure the complete removal of mold spores and other contaminants.
 This provides peace of mind and confirms a safe environment.